PinYuanChen/pinyuan.github.io/_posts/2022-12-25-rxswift-mvvm-binidng.md

 }
 ```

 The drawback is obvious: you have to provide all the inputs and outputs in `func transform`, and you have to deal with them at the same time.
-It's lack of flexibility because, in reality, the inputs and outputs might trigger at different time.
-So you might also seen this alternative
+It lacks flexibility because, in reality, the inputs and outputs might trigger at different time.
+So you might also have seen this alternative

 ```swift
 protocol ViewModelType {